MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 This article explains how to indent records in a list.  display records in a parent-child structure This structure can help organize the list and make it more readable for the user.

-There are two kinds of indented hierarchy lists: fixed and tree.
-In a fixed hierarchy, all indented (child) records are appear.
-In a tree hierarchy, users can collapse and expand parent records to show and hide child records.
+There are two kinds of indented hierarchy lists: fixed and collapsible.
+In a fixed hierarchy, indented rows are always shown.
+In a collapsible, users can collapse and expand parent rows to show and hide child records.

 #### Sample table and page